Dear Brothers and Sisters in Christ:

 The Synod is meant for everyone to participate.
 That includes you.
 How can you participate?
 By following a three-step process.

 - Please take the time to listen to another person’s story…perhaps someone you have been meaning to talk with but haven’t for one reason or another.
 Perhaps a neighbor, perhaps someone in Church whom you have seen but haven’t had a conversation with, perhaps someone who is struggling, someone that you may have different views on politics and the Church, someone who is poor.

 - Write a short summary of what you learned from that person.
-Then please send that summary to the chancery either via a letter or going to our website and submitting it on the diocesan synod page under the bishop’s office. (https://salinadiocese.org/office/bishops office/diocesan-synodD
+Then please send that summary to the chancery either via a letter or submitting it below.

 Each diocese is asked to collect these “stories” and then write a report on the answers.
-This report will be sent to the Vatican by April 2022.
-In the fall of 2023, there will be a synod of bishops to discuss synodality.
-Let us pray together so that the reflections and exchanges of this endeavor might help us rediscover the joy of being the People of God who journeys together, listening to everyone.
+This report will be sent to the Vatican and in the fall of 2023, there will be a synod of bishops to discuss synodality.
+Let us pray together so that the reflections and exchanges of this endeavor might help us rediscover the joy of being the People of God who journey together, listening to everyone.